docker-archive/classicswarm/docs/multi-manager-setup.md

 You can use the `docker` command on any Docker Swarm primary manager or any replica.

-If you like, you can use custom mechanisms to always point `DOCKER_HOST` to the current primary manager.
+If you like, you can use custom mechanisms to point `DOCKER_HOST` to the current primary manager.
 Then, you never lose contact with your Docker Swarm in the event of a failover.